microbus-io/copyrighter/README.md

 ### File Matching Patterns

 By default, all recognized source file types are processed.
-To customize which files to process, file matching patterns may be added anywhere in the file.
-Patterns are executed in the order of their appearance in file.
-The last pattern that matches the file wins.
+To customize which files to process, file matching patterns may be added anywhere in `copyright.go`.
+Patterns are executed in the order of their appearance: the last pattern that matches wins.

 The following examples excludes all files by default, then re-includes `*.go` and `*.sql` files, except in the `/vendors` directory.